Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 We recommend the 4km walk through Salzberg’s UNESCO and historical sights, detailed in their tourism route map below.

-The Mirabel Palace and its breathtaking Baroque gardens were, for me, the highlight of Salzburg.
-I could picture myself singing “Do-re-mi with the Von Trapp children around the Pegasus fountain in front of the palace.
+For me, the Mirabel Palace and its breathtaking Baroque gardens were the highlight of Salzburg.
+I could picture myself singing “Do-re-mi ” with the Von Trapp children around the Pegasus Fountain in front of the palace.

 In hindsight, I wish I’d planned to take the Sound of Music tour.
-I think it would have been just up my street.
+It would have been just up my street.

 Hallstatt